cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 sub-expressions, which makes reasoning about theoretical bounds of the needed number of generated classes (such as `LambdaForm`:s and `Species` classes) hard in practice.

-But we really do massively reduce the number of classes needed in JDK 12, and spectacularly so in the latest builds.
+In the end we really do massively reduce the number of classes needed in JDK 12, and spectacularly so in the latest builds.
 The bootstrap time _is_ falling off, too, but maybe not as quickly as I'd have expected on this synthetic test (compared to the outcome in other tests).

+### A subword about theory and practice

+Another saving grace in the implementation is that sub-word integral primitive types (`boolean`, `byte`, `char`, `short`) are automatically widened to `int` for purposes of some of the internal forms created, so we end up being concerned about only six types in some of the translation and build-up steps.
+This helps improve internal sharing a lot.
+The number of classes generated in practice does look closer to `2^5*7^4 = 76832` in JDK 11, `2^5*6^4 = 41472` in JDK 12 and `6^4 = 1296` in JDK 13.
+Various implementation details make us use need more in some cases, and fewer in others.

+### What's next?

-So there's more work to be done here, for sure, but I guess I should keep in mind to focus on improvements that also help in more realistic cases.
+I think there's work to be done here, for sure, but I guess I should keep in mind to focus on improvements that also help in more realistic cases.
+If we can improve some problematic but theoretical corner case we should at least make sure we don't make trivial and realistic cases worse.

+A few ideas:

+- Filtering is applied in order, so the optimization to bind in just one unique filter combinator acting on all the arguments won't apply perfectly when there are interleaving `String`, `float` and `double` Stringifiers.
+Since the "Stringification" of `float` and `double` arguments shouldn't be order dependent, we could group the filters and apply each filter in turn.
+- We could try "unrolling" arguments once and consume arguments pairwise.
+That'd mean we'd need a mixer and a prepender for each combination of two types.
+We'd need a lot more boilerplate, but might end up with an implementation that builds much shorter trees in practice, so we'd get more reusable building blocks, and fewer unique forms.
+- Maybe we should also consider emitting a trivial, boxing vararg adapter for when the number of arguments becomes so large that we don't really gain much peak performance from specialization to begin with.
+Such a fallback might be able to implement every non-trivial shape with a single, complex but somewhat inefficient `MethodHandle`.
+After some given number of arguments then perhaps the performance loss will be lost in the noise, anyhow.